 The truth is, work doesn’t stop once you’ve been diagnosed with cancer.
 And once diagnosed, work becomes even more important.

-Cancer and Careers is a program of the CEW Foundation, the charitable arm of Cosmetic Executive Women, Inc., a New York–based non-profit trade organization of 5,000+ executives in the beauty, cosmetics, fragrance and related industries.
+Cancer and Careers is a program of the CEW Foundation, the charitable arm of Cosmetic Executive Women, Inc., a New York–based non-profit trade organization of more than 10,000 executives in the beauty, cosmetics, fragrance and related industries.
 CEW Inc. and Foundation currently work together on providing charitable services and fundraising events.

 Want to tell someone you know about Cancer and Careers?